lunduniversity/introprog-scalalib/README.md

 * Simple pixel-based 2D graphics for single-threaded game programming with explicit game loop.
 * Simple blocking IO that hides the underlying complication of releasing resources etc.
-* Simple modal GUI dialogs that blocks while waiting for user response.
+* Simple modal GUI dialogs that block while waiting for user response.